waynegraham/registry.clir.org/_projects/2015-40-years-of-book-arts-the-archives-of-the-center-fo.md

 ---
 layout: project
-title: "40 Years of Book Arts: The Archives of the Center for Book Arts"
+title: 40 Years of Book Arts: The Archives of the Center for Book Arts
 ---